What options do you have for installing package bees?

 Set your packages next to the hives that they will be installed in.
 Next, remove the syrup can and carefully pull the queen cage out by the metal strip that she is hanging on.
 You need to handle the queen with care, the less stress that she gets the better off she will be.
 Look at her inside the cage and verify that she is alive and moving around.
 While you are inspecting the queen, you will need to cover the hole in the package so the bees can't come out.
 There will always be some bees that do fly out when you take the syrup can and the queen out, but the more bees that you keep in the package during this time, the better.

 Next you need to remove one of the cork plugs in the end of the queen cage and quickly cover the hole with your finger.
 The queen will be ready to come out when you take the plug out, so be careful that you don't hurt her, or let her fly off because you will not be able to find her again.
+Carefully fill the hole with fondant or a mini marshmallow, to give the bees more time to acclimate to the queen while they chew through.
 Hang the queen cage between the frames in the middle of the box with the metal strip hooked over the top bar so the cage can't fall down between the frames.
-Don't remove your finger from the hole until the cage is securely hooked on the frame in the box.
 Next you need to quickly place your package of bees upside down with the hole open and directly over the queen cage so the bees will be drawn out of the package by the queen in the box.

 Next put the empty bee box that is sitting beside your hive over the package on top of the other box.
 Quickly install the lid and inner cover to keep as many bees inside the hive as you can.
 The bees have been stuck inside the package for a day or two, so they will want to fly right away for a cleansing flight.
 You will want them to come out of the hive entrance because this is the place they will know to come back to.